Can I File Bankruptcy in Georgia Without my Spouse?

 - If you have the majority of the debt in the household and file individual bankruptcy, then your household debt will be reduced upon discharge, which will actually benefit your spouse!

-If you or your spouse have concerns about filing bankruptcy in Georgia, please call the Law Offices of Dixon Davis at (404) 593-2620 to schedule a consultation.
+If you or your spouse have concerns about filing bankruptcy in Georgia, please call the Law Offices of Charles Clapp at (404) 585-0040 to schedule a consultation.